-As mentioned in the previous chapter, we might wish to perform "what-if" BMI computations.
+Consider performing "what-if" BMI computations.
 In particular, given our height, we may wish to see what the BMI would be for different values of our weight.
-When we used a general purpose BMI calculator, we were forced to enter the same value of the height each time.
-The specialized BMI calculator solved this problem.
-However this approach hardwired our height in the code:
+As we saw in chapter 3, when we use a general purpose BMI calculator, we are forced to enter the same value of the height each time, as shown in the figure above.

-1 © Copyright Prasun Dewan, 2000.
+1 © Copyright Prasun Dewan, 2009.